decentralized-identity/didcomm.org/gossyp/README.md

 * She and Bob are gossyping about a topic with `id=5937004527`.
 * When Bob composed this message, he perceived the state of the topic to be represented by the [snap hash](#snap-hash) `e8b02e1`.

-The `gossyp` header on an arbitrary DIDComm message thus models the human behavior of adding a gossip hook into an arbitrary conversation on another subject.
+The `gossyp` header that Carol sees on an arbitrary DIDComm message thus models the human behavior of adding a gossip hook into an arbitrary conversation on another subject.
 It is the semantic equivalent of: *&lt;discussion between business partners about signing physical papers, ending with hook offering gossip&gt;*: "By the way, you saw the note about lunch, right?"

 ### First ask

-When Carol's software sees this message, it knows she is not synchronized with Bob on this gossyp topic; she's never seen topic `5937004527`, and she has no idea what the [snap hash](#snap-hashes) `e8b02e1` means.
+When Carol's software sees this message, it knows she is not synchronized with Bob on this gossyp topic; she's never seen topic `5937004527`, and she has no idea what [snap hash](#snap-hashes) `e8b02e1` means.
 Carol's software can now step outside the `collect-signatures` thread to plug the gap in her knowledge about gossyp topic `5937004527`.

 So Carol's software asks Bob a question.
 She uses another `gossyp/1.0/sync` message to do that.
 In the message, she tells Bob what she knows about the `gossyp` topic he alluded to (nothing, in this case), and asks him to fill in the gaps: